jameslovallo/ardi/README.md

 | ready     | Function |

 ## Example

-Below is an example using each of the keys in a `ardi` object to create a "Staff Card" component.
-There are multiple demo components [here](https://codepen.io/jameslovallo/pen/xxWzjeb).
+Below is an example using each key to create a "Staff Card" component.
+You can see this and several other demo components in action [here](https://codepen.io/jameslovallo/pen/xxWzjeb).

 ### component

 Give your new component a name.
-It must follow custom element naming convention.
+It must follow the custom element [naming convention](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements#high-level_view).

 ```js
 ardi({
   component: 'staff-card',